Couples & Conversation (National) – Online

 *Intercultural, Dual-faith, Mixed Heritage, Jew-ish . . .

 Being part of an interfaith/Jew-ish/multi-faith/however-you-define-yourself couple can be challenging, but you don’t need to find the answers alone.
 This online workshop offers a safe environment to work on creating your religious/cultural lives together.
-It is intended for seriously dating, engaged and newly married Jewish/interfaith couples.
+It is intended for seriously dating, engaged and newly married Jewish/interfaith couples in their 20s and 30s.

 - want to explore questions about their life together, including: How can we honor both of our heritages?
 Can we raise our children in one religion while exposing them to the other one?
 How will we celebrate holidays and lifecycle events?
 How can we talk to parents and other relatives about issues related to our interfaith relationship?